On minimum contrast method for multivariate spatial point processes: Abstract

 \section{Abstract}

-The minimum contrast (MC) method, as compared to the likelihood-based methods, is a computationally efficient method for estimation and inference of parametric stationary spatial point processes.
-This advantage becomes more pronounced when working with complex point process models, such as multivariate log-Gaussian Cox processes (LGCP).
-Despite its practical importance, there is very little work on the MC method for multivariate point processes.
-The aim of this article is to introduce a new MC method for parametric multivariate stationary spatial point processes.
-A contrast function is calculated based on the trace of the power of the difference between the conjectured $K$-function matrix and its nonparametric unbiased edge-corrected estimator.
-Under regular assumptions, the asymptotic normality of the MC estimator of the model parameters is derived.
-The performance of the proposed method is illustrated with bivariate LGCP simulations and a real data analysis of a bivariate point parttern of the 2014 terrorist attacks in Nigeria retrieved from the Global Terrorism Database.
+Compared to widely used likelihood-based approaches, the minimum contrast (MC) method offers a computationally efficient method for estimation and inference of spatial point processes.
+These relative gains in computing time become more pronounced when analyzing complicated multivariate point process models.
+Despite this, there has been little exploration of the MC method for multivariate spatial point processes.
+Therefore, this article introduces a new MC method for parametric multivariate spatial point processes.
+A contrast function is computed based on the trace of the power of the difference between the conjectured $K$-function matrix and its nonparametric unbiased edge-corrected estimator.
+Under standard assumptions, we derive the asymptotic normality of our MC estimator.
+The performance of the proposed method is demonstrated through simulation studies of bivariate log-Gaussian Cox processes and five-variate product-shot-noise Cox processes.